 15. Korma Sutra

-While in the area why no grab a curry at one of Craig’s favourite curry houses, in the world – Cusco’s Korma Sutra.
+While in the area why not grab a curry at one of Craig’s favourite curry houses, in the world – Cusco’s Korma Sutra.
 Try the tandoori guinea pig (cuy) for a traditional Peruvian twist.

 - Address: Calle Teatro 382

-16. Walking tours in Cusco
+16. Walking Tours in Cusco

 One of the top things to do in Cusco when you first arrive is to take a walking tour of the city.
 I try to do this on day one of trips to help me find my bearings and to tap into local tips.
 Tours are offered in Spanish and English and if you choose right, you might end up with a free Peruvian Pisco sours!